 3.3 The User declares and guarantees to Coinmerce that all data provided by him or her is correct and not misleading in any way.
 In addition, the User represents and warrants to Coinmerce that he or she:

-- is a representative of a legal entity or a natural person of at least eighteen (18) years of age and, if and to the extent that a higher age is required for the legal conclusion of any agreement, has reached that age;
+• is a representative of a business (legal entity or in other legal form) or a natural person of at least eighteen (18) years of age and, if and to the extent that a higher age is required for the legal conclusion of any agreement, has reached that age;

-- is not resident or established in a country that does not tolerate, or only to a limited extent tolerates, the offering of services relating to Cryptocurrencies to its residents;
+• is not resident or established in a country that does not tolerate, or only to a limited extent tolerates, the offering of services relating to Virtual Currencies to its residents;

-- is not domiciled or established in a country where sanctions are applicable that have been proclaimed by the United Nations, the European Union, the United States and/or another relevant government or organisation;
+• is not domiciled or established in a country where sanctions are applicable that have been proclaimed by the United Nations, the European Union, The Netherlands, the United States and/or another relevant government or organisation;

 3.4 As long as the User has not successfully completed the onboarding process used by Coinmerce, which is assessed and approved exclusively by Coinmerce and/or (a) third party (parties) designated by Coinmerce, he or she is not entitled to use the Services.

 3.5 Once the User has successfully completed the onboarding process, he or she bears the responsibility that the information provided remains up to date, and will make the necessary changes in a timely manner and/or notify Coinmerce to process the necessary changes.
 If Coinmerce has any reason to doubt the accuracy and completeness of the information provided, Coinmerce may request the User to update or provide information.
 Should the User fail to comply, or fail to comply sufficiently, with Coinmerce's repeated requests for information, the latter shall be free to freeze the User‘s account and, in certain cases, proceed to close the account.